 SDG 5, target 5.5: Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life

 The project will train local artisans and lead artisans who will undertake the construction of the stoves.
 The participation of women as (lead) artisans is actively encouraged.
 Thus, women will significantly be engaged in the trainings and the economic opportunities created by the project.

+By training women as artisans the project will break the traditional barrier as building is still considered a men’s job.
+The opportunities provided for training will offer equal opportunity for women and men thus giving women a chance to engage in income generation activities which is vital in achieving gender equity and empowerment.

 Explanation of methodological choices/approaches for estimating the SDG outcome